Trustee Recruitment Now Open

 The CIMA Benevolent Fund is seeking individuals to serve on its Board of Trustees of the new Charitable Incorporated Organisation (CIO), Charity No. 1196072.

-This is a great opportunity to be involved in CIMA’s work and serving individuals in need.
-Six (6) initial Board appointments are open for 17- to 29- months to support the growth of the Board and Fund.
-Preferred skillsets include experience with charity, fundraising and corporate governance, understanding of the profession, connections and influence, and empathetic and open views towards necessitous persons.
+This is a great opportunity to be involved in CIMA’s work and serve individuals in need.
+Two (2) Board appointments are open for 24 months to support the growth of the Board and fund.
+Preferred skillsets include experience with digital marketing and social media, charity, fundraising and corporate governance, understanding of the profession, connections and influence, and empathetic and open views towards necessitous persons.

-The closing date for applications is 7 January 2022.
+The closing date for application is 5 March 2023.

 Please download and read our Trustee Information Pack and Trustee Application.
-Once complete, please send to the Fund Administrators at firstname.lastname@example.org.
-Appointments will be announced the first week of February 2022.
+Once complete, please send it to the Fund Administrators at firstname.lastname@example.org.
+Appointments will be announced in the first week of May 2022.

 There are a number of ways you can contribute to the fund to support your fellow professionals.
 If you are a CIMA member, you can donate online through your MY CIMA account.